Mania (deity)

-In ancient Etruscan and Roman mythology, Mania (𐌀𐌉𐌍𐌀𐌌), also spelled Manea, was a goddess of the dead, spirits and chaos: she was said to be the mother of ghosts, the undead, and other spirits of the night, as well as the Lares and the Manes.
+In ancient Etruscan and Roman mythology, Mania, also spelled Manea, was a goddess of the dead, spirits and chaos: she was said to be the mother of ghosts, the undead, and other spirits of the night, as well as the Lares and the Manes.

-She, along with Mantus (𐌈𐌍𐌀𐌌), ruled the underworld.
+She, along with Mantus, ruled the underworld.

-Her counterpart in Greek mythology, also named Mania (or Maniae), was the goddess of insanity and madness.
+Mania, along with the Lares, were given offerings to turn their focus so they would not harm the living, leaving the people spared.
+This event occurred during Saturnalia.

 Etymology

 Her name links her to the Manes, Mana Genita, and Manius.

 Both the Greek and Latin Mania derive from PIE (Proto-Indo-European) *men-, "to think."
 Cognates include Ancient Greek μένος, and Avestan 𐬎𐬫𐬥𐬌𐬀𐬨.